Bright (film)

-Bright is a 2017 American urban fantasy action film directed by David Ayer, written by Max Landis, and starring Will Smith, Joel Edgerton, Noomi Rapace, Lucy Fry, Édgar Ramírez, and Ike Barinholtz.
-The film is set in an alternate present in which humans and mythical creatures co-exist and details an LAPD police officer and his orc partner confronting racism and police corruption while protecting a magic wand and the elf girl who wields it.
+Bright is a 2017 American urban fantasy action film produced and directed by David Ayer, and written by Max Landis.
+The film is set in an alternate present in which humans and mythical creatures co-exist and details an LAPD police officer (portrayed by Will Smith) and his orc partner (Joel Edgerton) confronting racism and police corruption while protecting a magic wand and the elf girl (Lucy Fry) who wields it.
+Noomi Rapace, Édgar Ramírez, and Ike Barinholtz also star.

 Principal photography began in November 2016 in Los Angeles.
 The film was released worldwide on Netflix on December 22, 2017.
-While it has received largely negative reviews from critics, it has become one of Netflix's most streamed movies ever.
+While it has received generally negative reviews from critics, it was exceptionally popular with viewers.
+Netflix called it one of the company's most successful original programs as of January 2018.
+It spawned an anime spin-off film, Bright: Samurai Soul, in 2021.